zzy0814/MY_MedRAG_20250918/appendix/README.md

-# A Smart Multimodal Healthcare Copilot with Powerful LLM Reasoning
+# Appendix of Paper "A Smart Multimodal Healthcare Copilot with Powerful LLM Reasoning"

 ## Appendix A. Demonstration Scenario